 When is payment due?

-Payments for photographic goods such as prints, albums and including high resolution images must be made in full prior to delivery.
+Payment for photographic goods such as prints, albums etc must be made in full at the time of ordering.

 Do you travel?

 Absolutely!
 I am based in Coffs Harbour NSW but am available anywhere I am wanted.
 To date I have worked the Australian East Coast from Brisbane to Hobart including Sydney, Byron Bay, Canberra, etc.

 There are three parts to this question.

 Part 1 – How I shoot.
 I’m pretty unobtrusive and laid back, I let the day unfold with a minimum of intervention.
 In other words – you will be able to enjoy your wedding, from time to time I will quietly direct people to get the essential shots done but I won’t turn your day into a “Wedding themed photoshoot”.

 Part 2 – How I interact.
 I’ve photographed weddings for a wide range of clients, from ultra shy people who feel uncomfortable being photographed through to models and even other photographers!
 In doing so I have learned to adapt my approach to individual couples in order to make the photography easy and even enjoyable!